Panneau de gestion des cookies

 • If the document is lost or stolen, you must report the loss or theft to the police station.

-• by phone on 0 806 001 620 (free number)
+• by telephone at 0 806 001 620 (free number),

 • or with the contact form ("Contact" button at the bottom left of the screen).
 You must clearly explain your problem and send screenshots (site, date and time visible) with the error message if you have one.